-Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Northern Districts of Victoria is easy with Global Paddler.
+Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Northern Districts of Victoria is easy when you are a Global Paddler member.
 All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
-The Global Paddler guide for your chosen paddle trail will then be displayed.
+Global Paddler memberships are available from our online store.

 Each Global Paddler guide includes a map, colour photographs, logistical details, a route description, local points of interest, quirky facts, and recommended places to eat, drink, and stay the night so that every day you spend on the water is fantastic.

 “Again!
 Again!”
 Sound familiar?
 Kids often shout it out excitedly after going on an awesome theme park ride.
 You could feel the urge to do the same after riding the fast-moving and playful waters of the Murray River from Tintaldra to Walwa.

 Wahgunyah may well be the lesser-known partner in the cross-border relationship it has with Corowa in New South Wales but that hasn’t always been the case.
 Corowa was settled 18 years later than Wahgunyah and at that time it was simply known as North Wahgunyah.